William S. Boyd School of Law: Degrees and programs

 It awards the Juris Doctor (J.D.) degree and has a student body of approximately 440 students.
 It also awards dual degrees—including the Juris Doctor and Master of Business Administration (J.D./MBA), the Juris Doctor and Master of Social Work (J.D./M.S.W.), and the Juris Doctor and Doctor of Philosophy in Education (J.D./Ph.D.)—as well as a Master of Laws (LL.M.) in Gaming law and Regulation.
 All first-year law students are required to participate in a Community Service Program and spend substantial time providing legal information to people in the community who do not have access to lawyers.
-In partnership with the Legal Aid Center of Southern Nevada Pro Bono Project, law students prepare and present workshops at numerous locations in their community, on basic legal matters such as small claims court procedure, family law and divorce, bankruptcy, guardianship, and paternity/custody matters.
+In partnership with the Legal Aid Center of Southern Nevada Pro Bono Project, law students prepare and present workshops at numerous locations in their community, on basic legal matters such as small claims court procedure, criminal record sealing, family law and divorce, bankruptcy, guardianship, and paternity/custody matters.
 The school is home to the Saltman Center for Conflict Resolution and the Thomas & Mack Legal Clinic.